LuchaComics/ccdata-server/README.md

 3. Set the environmental variables

+## Usage

-4. Start the server with the following code
+Start the server with the following code

     ```bash
     $ go run main.go serve